fedorenksei/eCommerce-Application/README.md

 - “build-storybook” – to build the storybook bud
 - "test" - to run jest tests
 - “coverage” – to run jest tests with coverage analysis
-- "format" - to format all project files located in the src folder.
+- "format" - to format all project files located in the src folder
+- "prepare" - To automatically have Git hooks enabled after install.

 ## Rules and conventions